rajexcited/personal-finance-ui/test-cases/expense/refund/add-refund-tc1.md

      - when click on `upload receipt` button, a popup opens having button and message `there are no receipts`.
      - click on button and choose an png image. now the image is viewable with name. upon clicking on image it opens in fullscreen.
      - close the popup
-6. click on `add` button.
+6. User clicks on `add` button.

 ## Expected Outcome:

 - The loading indicator is displayed for few seconds (~3) while refund is being added.
-- when successfully added, the expense list is showing new added refund with filled out values.
+- When successfully added, the expense list is showing new added refund with filled out values.
 - `view receipts` action exist for the refund.
-- in small screen, it can be expanded, verify details
+- In small/mobile screen, it can be expanded, verify details

 ## Impact Area:

 ### frontend

+- View Expenses page
-- expense page
+- Add Refund page
+- navigation component
+- expenses module
-- add refund form
+- refund component

 ### backend api

+- expense count api
-- expense list api
+- expense api
+- refund api
 - refund reason api
 - payment account api
 - share person api
 - refund tags api
+- currency profile api
-- refund api post
+- refund receipt api

 ## Type of Test:

+- End to End
-- Integration
+- Regression
 - Demo site testable

 ## Tags:

-- feature=`expense,refund,add`
+- feature=`expense`
 - execution=`manual`
 - impact=`high`
 - type=`positive`
+- devices=`desktop,mobile`

 ## Affected Versions: